Adding Feide login to a service¶

 Testing the integration¶

 When the service is registered in Feide, you can test the integration before publishing it.
+For information about the test users, including how to access them, see our documentation about test users.

 Be sure to disable Feide test user before you move your service to a production environment.